ivanhofer/sveltekit-typescript-showcase/README.md

 // ... and many more potential use-cases
 ```

-If we assign a value that does't match the definition of the shape `TypeScript` will throw an error.
+If we assign a value that won't match this shape `TypeScript` will throw an error.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------------------------------------------------------------------>

 ## Conclusion

-You should now have a feeling what is possible with TypeScript and how you can use it within your
+You should now have a feeling what is possible with `TypeScript` and how you can use it within your
 `Svelte` and `SvelteKit` applications.
-You probably have learned something new about TypeScript as
+You probably have learned something new about `TypeScript` as
 well.
-Just because the examples are listed here does't mean you **need** to type everything as
+Just because the examples are listed here doesn't mean you **need** to type everything as
 strict as possible.
 For some cases it makes sense to be stricter and sometimes beeing so strict will
-introduce advanced complexity you need to maintain over the lifetime of a project.
-But now you
+introduce complexity you need to maintain over the lifetime of a project.
-should also know how to be confident your `TypeScript` definitions stay correct.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------------------------------------------------------------------>

 ## JSDoc comments

-You probably don't need TypeScript directly to profit from a strong type-checking experience inside
+You probably don't need `TypeScript` directly to profit from a strong type-checking experience inside
 your `Svelte` and `SvelteKit` applications. `VS Code` and the `Svelte` extension can also offer help
 if you annotate your components with [`JSDoc` comments](https://jsdoc.app/).